Hecate2/Ignareo-ISML-auto-voter/README.md

 The data producer collects, neatens and gives the necessary information to start new I/O tasks.
 The captcha server receives POST from the main I/O, and recognizes the letters and digits in the captcha image.
 In other words they undertake all the computation-intensive jobs.
 This paradigm provides an example involving all kinds of I/O and computation.
 All the processes can be easily distrubuted on different machines.
-**Hopefully Ignaleo serves just as a concept** of high performance I/O engine, rather than a heavy framework. **I tried to make no decision for you**, except for performance and convenience of transplanting your other web spiders.
+**Hopefully Ignareo serves just as a concept** of high performance I/O engine, rather than a heavy framework. **I tried to make no decision for you**, except for performance and convenience of transplanting your other web spiders.

-Note that you can write all kinds of blocking codes in IgnaleoG. `gevent` even turns `time.sleep()` into non-blocking pause.
+Note that you can write all kinds of blocking codes in IgnareoG. `gevent` even turns `time.sleep()` into non-blocking pause.
 That means you can boast high performance automatically.
 But non-socket time-consuming codes (computation or long-playing HDD I/O) should be transfered to other processes.

 To control the network I/O process, write your own codes in **Voter.py**.
-To deploy multiple processes of servers, change **portList** in Ammunition.py, IgnaleoA.py and captchaServer.py.
+To deploy multiple processes of servers, change **portList** in Ammunition.py, IgnareoA.py and captchaServer.py.
 To change which characters to vote for, modify **charaSelector.py**.
-To tackle Cloudflare IUAM firewall (Checking your browser before…) with IgnaleoA, try to extract the JavaScript carefully, using **aiocfscrape.py**.
+To tackle Cloudflare IUAM firewall (Checking your browser before…) with IgnareoA, try to extract the JavaScript carefully, using **aiocfscrape.py**.
 The original version offered by https://github.com/pavlodvornikov/aiocfscrape have been disabled since Cloudflare changes the firewall very often.
 You may refer to all the resources from Github to bypass the firewall.

 ## Accessories:
 **ISMLnextGen**, which contains some prototypes and basic code blocks, is the lab for the development of IGN.